Dotsoft/iam/README.md

 Running `grunt serve` will start a web server accessible on `http://localhost:9000`.
 That should be enough for now as nothing else really works.

+## Building

+To make the application into an executable you will need to build it and package it.
+Building the application using `grunt build` will create a `./dist` folder with everything you need.
+After that running `grunt nodewebkit` will take the built and package it nicely into windows and osx applications inside the `./builds` folder.
+*The first time this might take a while as it will need to download the `nw.js` binaries.*